bigskysoftware/_hyperscript/www/docs.md

 </button>
 ```

 So far, so synchronous.

-However, if you updated the function to this:
+However, if you updated the function to include a `wait` command:

 ```html
 <script type="text/hyperscript">